 Mun, Bringhäuser Str.
 6, 34513 Waldeck

-Bad Wildungen is not located directly on Lake Edersee, but in the immediate vicinity; and cafés with an extensive range of cakes are not uncommon in spa towns like this.
-At Chocolaterie Patisserie Christian Bach, however, the selection is not only large, but also of such high quality that I absolutely had to take a piece of cake home with me after my more than satisfying breakfast.
+Not directly on Lake Edersee, but in the immediate vicinity is Bad Wildungen; cafés with an extensive range of cakes are not uncommon in spa towns like this.
+At Chocolaterie & Patisserie Christian Bach, however, the selection is not only large, but also of such high quality that I absolutely had to take home a piece of cake after the more than filling étagère breakfast.

 Chocolaterie Patisserie Christian Bach, Brunnenallee 52 c, 34537 Bad Wildungen, Germany